-Test Passes The monitor displays the picture below.
+Instruction Results if Test Passes Results if Test Fails 1.
+Set self-test switch to on position (see Figure 5).
+The monitor displays the picture below.
 The game produces only a very short beep sound.

-Results if

 RAM FAILURE is indicated by a sequence of low and high beeps.
 Note the sequence of beeps and determine which RAM(s) may be bad.
 To restart the sequence, press the reset pushbutton on the game PCB, or set the self-test switch to off, then again to the on position.
+Possible Bad